CONTEST: Prevent

+The Counter-Terrorism and Security Act 2015 created a positive duty for those working in education or health to report those who they deem at risk of radicalization.
 As of February 2015, all National Health Service (NHS) staff are required to undergo basic Prevent Awareness Training.

-Schools are valuable in providing the educational dimension of the Prevent duty through the Citizenship lessons on the National Curriculum.
+Schools provide the educational dimension of the Prevent duty through the Citizenship lessons on the National Curriculum.
 Since July 2015, schools also have a legal responsibility to have "due regard to the need to prevent people from being drawn into terrorism" under the Prevent duty and Child Protection and Safeguarding guidelines.
+A film associated with Prevent, Reclaim Radical – Radical versus Radicalised, was released in 2017.